kyma-incubator/examples/personservice/README.md

 ### Create Service Instance

-A precondition for this scenario is that all steps mentioned in [Run the Scenario](#run-the-scenario) have been executed properly.
+A precondition for this scenario is that all steps mentioned in [Pair Person Service with Kyma](#Pair-Person-Service-with-Kyma-Application-Connector) have been executed properly (manually or automatically).

 In your Kyma Namespace "Personservice" go to the Catalog and create a new service instance of the Person API: